Lartu/tmon/readme.md

 add the line `0 */2 * * * /path/to/tmon.py` to it.
 This will run `tmon` every
 2 hours.
 If you want to change the execution frequency, modify the cron line.

-To select the playlist to backup, modify the file `config.tmon`.
+To select the playlist to backup, create the file `config.tmon`.
 The only contents of that file should be the playlist id of the playlist you want to back up (the id that follows the `&list=` on the YouTube URL).